Ethiopia

 ANALYSIS:

-Populations in Tigray, Afar and Amhara remain at risk of further war crimes and crimes against humanity due to repeated violations of the CoHA.
+Populations in Tigray, Afar and Amhara also remain at risk of further war crimes and crimes against humanity due to violations of the CoHA.
 The unresolved question of the administration of Western Tigray and other disputed territories could reignite conflict, with both Amhara and Tigrayan ethnic groups claiming control over the land.
-Rising tensions between the interim Tigray authorities and the federal government have the potential to spark a wider conflict.
+Civilians in Tigray also remain at risk due to the continued presence of the EDF, which have been repeatedly accused of atrocities.

 RISK ASSESSMENT: